CloudCannon/Academy/_posts/2017-02-06-introduction-to-liquid.md

 ![Liquid output](/images/tutorials/intro-to-liquid/liquid-truncate.png){: .screenshot}

-This displays the heading on the page and if we change show_heading to false it shows nothing.
+This displays the heading on the page.
+If we change `show_heading` to false it shows nothing.

-We can also add an `elsif` to the if statement to check other conditions.
-So if `page.show_heading` is false we'll check if `page.heading` contains the word "cupcake", if it does then we'll output "I want cupcakes", if it doesn't we'll have output I don't want cupcakes.
+We can add an `elsif` to the if statement to check other conditions.
+So if `page.show_heading` is false we'll check if `page.heading` contains the word "cupcake", if it does then we'll output "I want cupcakes", if it doesn't we'll have output I don't want cupcakes:

 {% raw %}
 ~~~html